oracle-samples/pgx-samples/README.md

 ### Graphlet representation <a name="graphlet-representation"></a>
 This application demostrates how we can extract vector representation for each graphlet in a cluster of graphlets.
 For this application, we use the [PG2Vec](https://docs.oracle.com/cd/E56133_01/latest/tutorials/mllib/pg2vec.html) algorithm.
-More details regarding this application are available [here](graphlet-representation/README.md).
+More details regarding this application is available [here](graphlet-representation/README.md).

 ### Node representation <a name="node-representation"></a>
 This application demonstrates how we can extract vector representation for each node in a graph.
 For this application, we use the [DeepWalk](https://docs.oracle.com/cd/E56133_01/latest/tutorials/mllib/deepwalk.html) algorithm.
-More details regarding this application are available [here](node-representation/README.md).
+More details regarding this application is available [here](node-representation/README.md).

 ## PGX Algorithms <a name="pgx-algorithms"></a>
-We provide some implementations of widely-used classical graph algorithms like pagerank.
+We provide implementations of two classical graph algorithms, namely, `Article Rank` and `Matrix Factorization`.

+### Article Ranking <a name="article-ranking"></a>
+This application demonstrates how ArticleRank could be employed to measure the influence of journal articles.
+More details regarding this application is available [here](pgx-algorithms/README.md)

+### Movie Recommendation <a name="movie-recommender"></a>
+This application demonstrates how Matrix Factorization could be employed to recommend movies to users.
+More details regarding this application is available [here](pgx-algorithms/README.md)